 Duration: Two tutorial videos, the first lasting just under 23 minutes and the second lasting around 20 minutes.

 Creating a sandbox game can be a challenge, partly because of the complex procedural generation processes and other mechanics that are involved.
 It’s also because creating an open world for players to invent their own objectives and playstyles within is very different from the usually tightly-scripted process of game design.

-However, with the tutorials above, you should be well on your way into mastering the sandbox genre.
-As such a broad genre, there’s also always more to explore – so after these tutorials, don’t be surprised if you find even more to learn from!
+However, with the sandbox tutorials above, you should be well on your way into mastering the sandbox genre.
+As such a broad genre, there’s also always more to explore – so after these sandbox tutorials, don’t be surprised if you find even more to learn from!

 This said, for those starting out, Zenva’s Unity Game Development Mini-Degree is a fantastic next stop.
 It teaches you not only useful mechanics for sandbox games like procedural generation, physics, and more, but also the very fundamentals of Unity.
 Plus, with fantastic supplemental material featuring full source code, quizzes, and even text summaries, it can suit any learning style.

 Whatever you decide, we wish you luck on your game development journey.

 FREE COURSES FINAL DAYS: Unlock coding courses in Unity, Unreal, Python, Godot and more.

 FINAL DAYS: Unlock coding courses in Unity, Unreal, Python, Godot and more.